Codger Lodge Turners Aid Empty Bowls Food Pantry ProgramComments (0)

 There was no need to use your take-home bowl of choice for the actual luncheon as the church provided all the essentials for the more than 300 people that attended the charity event which raised over $2000 for the areas food pantry program.

 I caught up with fellow codgers, Bill Sands and Mikey Ellison who entertained a few of the locals with some interesting woodworking stories!

 The only way to get a wooden bowl was to partake in the silent auction, in which 8 of the 50 bowls were saved.
 You did not have to be present to win your items, however it was advantageous to do so, as we were given a chance to be the highest bidders to help increase the food pantry cause.

-I had my eye on a Cherry turned bowl by Mike Sharps (bottom right above), but was particularly interested in the Catalpa bowl (left below), turned by Jimmy Morrison.
+I had my eye on a Cherry turned bowl by Mike Sharps (far left bottom photo).
 Also in the auction was the largest item to bid on, Bill Sands 11-1/2″ diameter Maple bowl (below-right)